Other sums treated like premiums: Lease requiring tenant to carry out work on premises

 If you need advice from the Valuation Office Agency in connection with the valuation of the landlord’s interest, please follow the guidance in PIM1232.

 The procedure you should follow

-The tenant’s district should ascertain details of the tenant’s expenditure.
+The compliance worker should ascertain details of the tenant’s expenditure.
 Distinguish sums qualifying for capital allowances.
 Also obtain any valuation of the resulting landlord’s interest.
 This will allow the compliance worker to ascertain whether a charge is applicable and to what extent.

-Colin lets a shop to Dorothy from 6 January 2005 for 11 years at a rent of £300 per month.
+Jozef lets a shop to Milka from 6 January 2007 for 11 years at a rent of £300 per month.
 She is also required to have tarmac laid on the area at the rear of the premises to be used as a new car park, and it costs her £5,000.

 |Deemed premium receivable||£3,000|

 |less £3,000 x (11 - 1) / 50||£ 600|